olahsymbo/booking-prediction/Readme.md

 ## Booking Prediction

-The aim of this project is to predict whether an online user will make a booking or not based on the online activities of the users.
+The aim of this project is to predict whether an online user will make a booking or not based on the online activities of the user.

 ### Details